Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Experiments

 \subsection{Datasets Descriptions}

-In this work, we use two patent datasets, and the statistics of the datasets are shown in \tabref{tab:datasets_information}, where \#C represents the number of assignees. \#train, \#validate, and \#test represents the number of patent documents in training, validation, and testing. \#IPC codes are the number of IPC codes in the IPC taxonomy, where L1, L2, and L3 denotes the amount of IPC codes at the 1st level, 2nd level, and 3rd level.
-Details of datasets are shown as follows.
+In this work, we use two patent datasets to evaluate the proposed model.
+The statistical information of these datasets is presented in \tabref{tab:datasets_information}, where \#C denotes the number of assignees. \#train, \#validate, and \#test correspond to the number of patent documents in training, validation, and testing sets, respectively.
+Furthermore, we provide \#IPC codes, which represent the total number of IPC codes in each dataset, with L1, L2, and L3 denoting the amount of IPC codes at the first level, second level, and third level, respectively.
+We provide a detailed overview of these two datasets as follows.

 \begin{itemize} \item USPTO-200K is a collection of patent documents retrieved from the USPTO\footnote{\url{https://www.uspto.gov/}}.
-In this work, we sample a subset of the whole patent documents.
-Specifically, we select patent documents that were applied from 2010 to 2019.
-For data partition, we choose the patent documents in 2010-2017, 2018, and 2019 as training datasets, validation datasets, and testing datasets.
-Furthermore, we remove the patent documents whose assignees have no patents in training, validation, or testing. \item CNPTD-200K records the patent documents of technology companies in China from 2010 to 2019 for experiments.
+Due to the absence of certain metadata, such as assignee information or timestamps, in some patent documents, we apply a filtering process to select a subset of the complete collection.
+To be specific, we specifically choose patent documents from the period 2010 to 2019 that contain essential information including assignee details, text descriptions, and IPC codes.
+This selection process ensures that the dataset we work with includes relevant patents with comprehensive information for our analysis and research.
+For data partition, we chose the patent documents in 2010-2017, 2018, and 2019 as training datasets, validation datasets, and testing datasets.
+Furthermore, we remove the patents whose assignees have no patents in training, validation, or testing. \item CNPTD-200K records the patent documents of technology companies in China from 2010 to 2019 for experiments.
 Similar to the USPTO-200K, we select patent documents from the years 2010-2017, 2018, and 2019 as our training, validation, and testing datasets, respectively.
 In addition, we exclude patent documents where the assignees have no patents in the training, validation, or testing sets.

 \end{itemize}